ilmhubca/coding-for-beginners-2024/docs/_topics/0250-operators.md

 print("less than or equal", a <= b)
 ```

-String data can also be compared using comparison operators.
+String variables can also be compared using comparison operators.

 **Example C4**
 ```python